IgorBuchelnikov/ObservableComputations/README.md

 }
 ```

-Delegate passed to the *newItemsProcessor* parameter is called
+Delegate passed to the *newItemProcessor* parameter is called

 * when [activating](#two-computation-states-active-and-inactive) instance of *CollectionProcessing&lt;TSourceItem, TReturnValue&gt;* class (if the source collection (*onlineClients*) contains elements at the time of activation),
-* when adding items to the source collection (*onlineClients*),
+* when adding an item to the source collection (*onlineClients*),
 * when replacing an item in the source collection (setting the collection item by index),
 * when [resetting](https://docs.microsoft.com/en-us/dotnet/api/system.collections.specialized.notifycollectionchangedaction?view=net-5.0) the source collection and it contains items after [reset](https://docs.microsoft.com/en-us/dotnet/api/system.collections.specialized.notifycollectionchangedaction?view=net-5.0,
 * when [source collection is passed as a scalar](#passing-source-collection-argument-as-observable) (*IReadScalar&lt;TValue&gt;*), and its value changes to the collection that contains the elements.

-The delegate passed to the *oldItemsProcessor* parameter is called
+The delegate passed to the *oldItemProcessor* parameter is called

 * when [inactivating](#two-computation-states-active-and-inactive)  instance of *CollectionProcessing&lt;TSourceItem, TReturnValue&gt;* class
-* when removing items in the source collection,
+* when removing an item in the source collection,
 * when replacing an item in the source collection (setting the collection item by index),
 * when [resetting](https://docs.microsoft.com/en-us/dotnet/api/system.collections.specialized.notifycollectionchangedaction?view=net-5.0) the source collection ([Clear() method](https://docs.microsoft.com/en-us/dotnet/api/system.collections.objectmodel.collection-1.clear?view=net-5.0)),
 * when [source collection is passed as a scalar](#passing-source-collection-argument-as-observable) (*IReadScalar&lt;TValue&gt;*), and its value change.

 It is also possible to pass *moveItemProcessor* delegate to handle the event of element move in the source collection.

+The *CollectionItemProcessing* method processes items in a collection one at a time.
+The *CollectionItemsProcessing* method allows you to process multiple collection items at once.
+Multiple items are processed at [activation, deactivation](#two-computation-states-active-and-inactive) and at [Reset](https://docs.microsoft.com/en-us/dotnet/api/system. collections.specialized.notifycollectionchangedaction? view = net-5.0) ([Clear](https://docs.microsoft.com/en-us/dotnet/api/system.collections.objectmodel.collection-1.clear?view=net -5.0)) source collection.
+The *CollectionItemsProcessing* method is not convenient for processing changes associated with a single item in the source collection.

-There is also an overloaded version of the *CollectionProcessing* method, which accepts *newItemsProcessor* delegate that returns an empty value (void).
+There is also an overloaded version of the *CollectionItemProcessing* (*CollectionItemsProcessing*) method, which accepts *newItemProcessor* (*newItemsProcessor*) delegate that returns an empty value (void).

 ### Handling changes in IReadScalar&lt;TValue&gt;